What is a Journal Entry?

 Sometimes multiple accounts may be affected by a single transaction.
 When you have more than one debit and one credit for an entry, you will need to make a compound entry that includes multiple lines.
 Just remember that for every transaction, debits must always equal credits!

 Adjusting journal entries are made to ensure that your revenue and expenses match up with your records.
 At the end of each financial period, you should review your books.
 You may need to record extra transactions accrued during the period such as prepared expenses, unearned revenue, accrued expenses, and accrued revenue.
-You may also find an error that you need to correct such as a missed entry, an entry needs to be moved to another period, or an incorrect entry.
+You may also find an error that you need to correct such as a missed entry, an entry that needs to be moved to another period, or an incorrect entry.